Counting Periodic Trajectories of Finsler Billiards: From geometry of billiards to topology of cyclic configuration spaces

 as desired. \end{proof}

 We will also make use of the following consequence.

-\begin{lemma} If $v \in I \subset T_yM$ is the $F$-reflection of $u \in I \subset T_yM$, then either the linear subspaces $T_uI, T_vI, T_yM \subset T_yU$ are equal, or they intersect in a subspace of codimension $2$. \end{lemma}
+\begin{Lemma} If $v \in I \subset T_yM$ is the $F$-reflection of $u \in I \subset T_yM$, then either the linear subspaces $T_uI, T_vI, T_yM \subset T_yU$ are equal, or they intersect in a subspace of codimension $2$. \end{Lemma}

+\begin{proof} First of all, we clarify the statement.
+The indicatrix $I$ is a hypersurface in the vector space $T_yU$, hence its tangent spaces can be considered as vector subspaces of $T_yU$.
+It is in this sense that we intersect them, and $T_yM$, in the ambient space $T_yU$.
+This remark applies to other similar arguments elsewhere in the paper.

-\begin{proof} By the reflection law, the covectors $D_u$, $D_v$, and $p$ are linearly dependent, hence span a subspace of at most two dimensions.
+Now, by the reflection law, the covectors $D_u$, $D_v$, and $p$ are linearly dependent, hence span a~subspace of at most two dimensions.
 Therefore, the intersection of their kernels, $T_uI \cap T_vI \cap T_yM$, has codimension at most two. \end{proof}

 Given $u \in I \subset T_yU$ with $p(u) > 0$, let $v$ be the $F$-reflection of $u$.
 Suppose that $u \neq n$, so that the hyperplanes $T_uI$, $T_vI$, and $T_yM$ are not parallel.
-Then, from Lemma \ref{lem:tangentlaw}, the intersection of the linear hyperplanes $T_uI \cap T_vI$ is a codimension $1$ subspace of $T_yM$, hence there is a unique vector $w = w(u) \in T_yM \cap I$ for which the kernel of $D_w$ contains $T_uI \cap T_vI$ and such that $D_u(w) > 0$.
-Now applying the (cotangent) relation of Lemma \ref{lem:reflectionlaw2} to the vector $w$ yields:
+Then, from Lemma \ref{lem:tangentlaw}, the intersection of the linear hyperplanes $T_uI \cap T_vI$ is a codimension $1$ subspace of $T_yM$, hence there is a unique vector $w = w(u) \in T_yM \cap I$ for which the kernel of~$D_w$ contains $T_uI \cap T_vI$ and such that $D_u(w) > 0$.
+Now applying the (cotangent) relation of Lemma~\ref{lem:reflectionlaw2} to the vector~$w$ yields:

 Note that $D_v(w) > 0$, since the denominators are positive and $D_u(w) > 0$ by assumption.